List of Kung Fu Panda characters: Shen

 Thirty years later, Shen returns to Gongmen City with an arsenal of cannons.
 He summons the Masters' Council to a duel, where he defeats Storming Ox and Croc, and kills Thundering Rhino with a cannonball shot.
-He initially thinks Po a simpleton and not the warrior of prophecy, but comes to fear him and attempts to kill him with a cannon blast.
-Po returns, having been nursed back to health by the Soothsayer and having achieved inner peace, and redirects the cannonballs fired at him, destroying Shen's fleet.
-In spite of Po's attempts to convince him to let go of the past and find peace, Shen rejects this and furiously attacks Po with his cold weapons.
-When the resulting melee cuts the ropes keeping the cannon wreckage from falling, Shen after a moment of shock refuses to move out of the way and accepts his death, and is crushed to death by the weapon while Po narrowly escapes the resulting explosion.
+He initially thinks Po a simpleton and not the warrior of prophecy, but comes to fear him as he displays his skills and attempts to kill him with a cannon blast to avoid his prophesized defeat.
+Po returns, having been nursed back to health by the Soothsayer and having achieved inner peace, and redirects the onslaught of cannonballs fired at him, destroying Shen's fleet.
+In spite of Po's attempts to convince him to let go of the past and find peace, Shen rejects this and attacks him with cold weapons.
+When the resulting melee cuts the ropes keeping the cannon wreckage from falling, Shen decides not to move out of the way and is crushed to death by the weapon while Po narrowly escapes the resulting explosion.

+Lord Shen appears in Kung Fu Panda 4, but only in a silent role.
+He is brought back from the Spirt Realm by the Chameleon.
+After Po defeats the Chameleon, Shen gets his skills back and returns to the Spirit Realm.

 Wolf Boss

-The Wolf Boss (voiced by Danny McBride) is an unnamed wolf who is the leader of Lord Shen's wolf army.
+The one-eyed Wolf Boss (voiced by Danny McBride in Kung Fu Panda 2) is an unnamed wolf who is the leader of Lord Shen's wolf army.
+He's essentially his second-in-command.
+He is ultimately stabbed by Shen with his feather-blades because he refused to fire against his own men with the cannons in a desperate attempt to slay Po.